-Mr. Ellspermann designated two chief deputies upon election whom are responsible for overseeing the thirteen departments of the Clerk's Office.
-Working out of the Clerk's administrative office, the chief deputies serve in two capacities: Court Services and Administrative Services.
+There are two chief deputies who are responsible for overseeing seventeen departments of the Clerk’s Office.
+Working out of the Clerk’s administrative office, the chief deputies serve in two capacities: Court Services and Administrative Services.

-In the area of Administrative Services, the chief deputy with the assistance of a Records Manager directs the operations of the Official Records, Marriage License/Passports, Tax Deeds and Records Center, which is responsible for microfilming and storage of historical property and court records.
-This chief deputy also acts as human resources officer for the Clerk's office, oversees Comission Records and Information Systems.
+In the area of Administrative Services, the chief deputy with the assistance of a Records Manager directs the operations of the Official Records, Marriage License/Passports, Tax Deeds and Records Center, which is responsible for storage of historical property and court records and oversees Commission Records.

-Administration consists of the Clerk of the Court, Chief Deputy Clerks for Courts and Administrative Services, Court Managers for Circuit Court, and Criminal Court along with the requisite support staff.
+Administration consists of the Clerk of Court and Comptroller, Chief Deputy Clerks for Courts and Administrative Services, Court Managers, along with the requisite support staff.
 The Administrative personnel oversee all phases of daily operations and strategically plan for the future.